-

 Spring 2022

-Our American Association for Justice (AAJ) team won their regional and advanced to Nationals, defeating Quinnipiac, Drexel, UConn and New Hampshire on their way to an undefeated performance.
-The team was comprised of 3Ls Eunice Kabuga and Tonecia Brothers-Sutton and 2Ls Meredith Johnston and Lindsay Hemminger, and was coached by Trial Team alumni Alex Carlson '13, Courtney Watkins '18, and Eshawn Rawlley '14.
+Our American Association for Justice (AAJ) team went undefeated to win their regional and advance to Nationals.
+The team was comprised of 3Ls Eunice Kabuga and Tonecia Brothers-Sutton and 2Ls Meredith Johnston and Lindsay Hemminger, and was coached by Alex Carlson ’13, Courtney Watkins ’18, and Eshawn Rawlley ’14.
 AAJ is a nationwide competition with several regionals across the country where teams compete to earn a bid to Nationals.
-Maryland has now won our AAJ regional in three of the past five years the competition was held, including regional wins in 2017 and 2018.

-Our American University Capital City Challenge team advanced to octofinals, sweeping their preliminary rounds before losing an extremely close trial to South Carolina in the playoffs.
-The team was comprised of 3Ls Alyssa Radovanovich and Awurama Agyei and 2Ls Michelle Lim and Cole Baker, and was coached by Trial Team alumni Hannah Coffin '20, Jhonell Campbell '19, and Magaly Bittner '14.
-The Capital City Challenge is an invitation-only tournament hosted by American University, and our team made Maryland proud by fighting through a challenging schedule in the preliminary rounds to advance to the playoffs.
+Our American University Capital City Challenge team advanced to octofinals.
+The team was comprised of 3Ls Alyssa Radovanovich and Awurama Agyei and 2Ls Michelle Lim and Cole Baker, and was coached by Hannah Coffin ‘20, Jhonell Campbell ‘19, and Magaly Bittner ‘14.
+The Capital City Challenge is an invitation-only tournament hosted by American University and featuring many excellent trial advocacy programs from across the country.

 Fall 2021

 Our Quinnipiac/ABA Criminal Justice Competition team went undefeated and emerged as champions of the 2021 Quinnipiac tournament!
-They defeated UCLA, Miami, South Carolina, Florida State, and Pace to win the tournament in dominating fashion.
-The team was comprised of 4E Vanessa Agbar and 2Ls Meredith Johnston, Lindsay Hemminger, and Nicholas Spiller, and was coached by Trial Team alumni Alex Carlson '13, Maria Stamidis '17, and Jhonell Campbell '19.
+The team was comprised of 4E Vanessa Agbar and 2Ls Meredith Johnston, Lindsay Hemminger, and Nicholas Spiller, and was coached by Alex Carlson ’13, Maria Stamidis ’17, and Jhonell Campbell ’19.
 Quinnipiac is an invitation-only tournament hosted by Quinnipiac Law School and co-sponsored by the American Bar Association, and some of the nation’s best trial advocacy programs compete at this tournament each year.